libktx/ktx/assets/README.md

 #### Assets

-- `load` method can be used to schedule asynchronous loading of an asset.
+- `AssetManager.load` extension method can be used to schedule asynchronous loading of an asset.
 It returns an asset wrapper, which can be used as delegate property, as well as used directly to manage the asset.
-Usually the asset will not be available until `Assets.manager.finishLoading` or looped `Assets.manager.update` are called.
-Custom `AssetManager` instance can be passed to loading methods if prefer not to use statics.
+Usually the asset will not be available until `AssetManager.finishLoading` or looped `AssetManager.update` are called.
 You can use string file paths or `AssetDescriptor` instances to load the asset.
 Typical usage:
 ```Kotlin
 // Eagerly loading an asset:
 val wrapper = load<Texture>("test.png")